JohnOngeri/alu-AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design.
+In this directory implements webpage design.